-Level 2 - The school has a sufficient number of trained first aiders
+10. Level 2 - The school has a sufficient number of trained first aiders

-- The school ensures they carry out risk assessments as appropriate and have sufficient numbers of trained first aiders, taking into account factors such as the size of the school (Appendix 11). - The first aiders are trained in the management of common medical emergencies and Basic Life Support, including Cardiopulmonary Resuscitation (CPR).
-This should be refreshed at least every three years. - The school has an Automatic External Defibrillator (AED) on site (main school office) which all staff are aware of (Appendix 11).
+- 10.1.
+The school ensures they carry out risk assessments as appropriate and have sufficient numbers of trained first aiders, taking into account factors such as the size of the school (Appendix 11). - 10.2.
+The first aiders are trained in the management of common medical emergencies and Basic Life Support, including Cardiopulmonary Resuscitation (CPR).
+This should be refreshed at least every three years. - 10.3.
+The school has an Automatic External Defibrillator (AED) on site (main school office and C block) which all staff are aware of (Appendix 11).
 Named members of staff are responsible for maintaining this.

-Level 3 - the school supports staff who take on specific responsibilities for supporting pupils with medical conditions
+11. Level 3 - the school supports staff who take on specific responsibilities for supporting students with medical conditions

-- The school has named members of staff who are 'Medical Conditions Co-ordinators/Leaders', a role that should be recognised in their job description.
-These staff are trained on managing medical emergencies and supporting the implementation of this 'Supporting Pupils with Medical Conditions' policy.
+- 11.1.
+The school has named members of staff who are 'Medical Conditions Champions' a role that should be recognised in their job description.
+These staff are trained in managing medical emergencies and supporting the implementation of this 'Supporting students with Medical Conditions' policy.
 These staff are clear about the support they can receive and included as part of their annual appraisals.
-In the period that this policy covers those members if staff are Aimee Quinn (Assistant Headteacher - Inclusion) and Linda Walters (Welfare Officer). - Some children with medical conditions require more specific training for named members of staff.
-The school ensures that this training is provided by appropriate professionals (see supporting document- levels of training guidance on Ealing Grid for Learning). - The school ensures that there are sufficient numbers of staff trained to support students with specific medical conditions, taking into account staff absences, staff turnover and other contingencies. - Training should be sufficient to ensure that these members of staff are competent and have confidence in their ability to support students with medical conditions and to fulfil the requirements as set out in individual healthcare plans. - The family of a child should be key in providing relevant information to school about how their child's needs can be met, and parents/ carers should be asked for their views.
-They should provide specific advice, but should not be the sole trainer.
+In the period that this policy covers those members of staff are Noble Laryea (Assistant Headteacher Behaviour & Inclusion) and Linda Walters (Welfare Officer). - 11.2.
+Some children with medical conditions require more specific training for named members of staff.
+The school ensures that this training is provided by appropriate professionals - 11.3.
+The school ensures that there are sufficient numbers of staff trained to support students with specific medical conditions, taking into account staff absences, staff turnover and other contingencies. - 11.4.
+Training should be sufficient to ensure that these members of staff are competent and have confidence in their ability to support students with medical conditions and to fulfil the requirements as set out in individual healthcare plans. - 11.5.
+The family of a child should be key in providing relevant information to the school about how their child's needs can be met, and parents/ carers should be asked for their views.
+They should provide specific advice, but should not be the sole trainer. - 11.6.
+Ealing Local Authority advises that the school nursing team will commence annual audits from Autumn 2021, The school will engage wholeheartedly in this process when initiated.

-The whole school environment is inclusive
+12. The whole school environment is inclusive

-- The school is committed to providing an accessible physical environment for pupils with medical conditions.
-This includes out-of-school activities. - All staff are aware of the potential social problems that pupils with medical conditions may experience and use this knowledge, alongside the school's bullying policy, to help prevent and deal with any issues. - The school uses opportunities such as personal, social, health and economic education (PSHCE) and science lessons to raise awareness of medical conditions to help promote a positive environment. - The school recognises that any measures to identify students with medical conditions for their safety should be proportionate and take into account confidentiality and emotional wellbeing.
+- 12.1.
+The school is committed to providing an accessible physical environment for students with medical conditions.
+This includes out-of-school activities. - 12.2.
+All staff are aware of the potential social problems that students with medical conditions may experience and use this knowledge, alongside the school's bullying policy, to help prevent and deal with any issues. - 12.3.
+The school uses opportunities such as personal, social, health and economic education (PSHCE) and science lessons to raise awareness of medical conditions to help promote a positive environment. - 12.4.
+The school recognises that any measures to identify students with medical conditions for their safety should be proportionate and take into account confidentiality and emotional wellbeing.

-The school ensures that arrangements are made for pupils with medical conditions to participate in all aspects of the curriculum where reasonably possible
+13. The school ensures that arrangements are made for students with medical conditions to participate in all aspects of the curriculum where reasonably possible